• Skip to primary navigation

 MORE BISCUITS RECIPES

-How to make German Lebkuchen Biscuits
+How to make soft German Lebkuchen Biscuits

 Mix all dry ingredients (flour, spice, salt, baking powder, baking soda, cocoa powder, icing sugar) together first in a medium size bowl.